lfdelzam/Euka_RNA_Input_POGENOM/README.md

 "mapqual": 20,
   Read mapping quality threshold in BAM files.
 Integer.
 Parameter used in samtools view -q {}.
 It cannot be empty.

-"samtools_view_alignment_extra_filters": "-f 2 -F 3332",
+"samtools_view_alignment_extra_filters": "-f 2 -F 1036",
   Filters used for selecting mapped reads to be included in the BAM file.
-  Here it selects only paired reads (-f 2) and avoids optical duplicates, read unmapped, not primary alignment and supplementary alignment (-F 3332).
+  Here it selects only paired reads (-f 2) and avoids optical duplicates, read and mate unmapped, (-F 1036).
   If no filters are required, then set an empty string ("samtools_view_alignment_extra_filters": "",)

 "read_counts_per_gene": "FALSE",